bellaboulais/PenguinGame/README.md

 # PenguinGame
-Virtual World Project
+Project-Based Object Oriented Programming Class\
-CSC 203, Fall '22
+Virtual World Project\
-Java
+CSC 203, Fall '22\
-Project-Based Object Oriented Programming class project.
-1-player simulation.
+Java\

 # IDE
-IntelliJe
+IntelliJe\
-External Libraries: openjdk-18
+External Libraries: openjdk-18\

 # Game Description
 A single player game, where the user spawns as a Penguin next to an igloo.